 Titan is an investment platform that uses algorithms to advise clients and build their portfolios for long-term capital growth.
 Titan also provides personal touches, like real-time video updates and live research.
 Clients have personal digital vaults (separately managed accounts), unlike with a hedge fund.
 There's no pooling money with other investors, and your money stays in your portfolio.

-Titan Invest also offers retirement funds, including traditional and Roth IRAs.
-The company even provides an IRA concierge to save you the paperwork.
+Titan also offers retirement funds, including traditional and Roth IRAs.
+The company even provides an IRA concierge who can help you roll over an existing retirement account, including 401Ks from past employers.

 How does Titan work?

-Titan Invest uses two strategies: Titan Flagship and Titan Opportunities:
+Titan uses three strategies: Titan Flagship, Titan Opportunities and Titan Offshore:

-- Titan Flagship uses roughly 20 high-quality stocks with a personalized market-index hedge for protection.
+- Titan Flagship, the company's U.S. large-cap growth strategy, uses roughly 20 high-quality, U.S.-based stocks with a personalized market-index hedge for protection.
 These “compounder” stocks, also called the Titan 20, are updated each quarter.

 - Titan Opportunities is similar to the Flagship strategy, but instead of investing in proven stocks, the company tries to identify up-and-coming businesses before others catch on.
-Again, Titan chooses about 20 stocks from small U.S. companies with a holding period target of three to five years.
-It requires a much higher investment minimum ($10,000) since it's a more involved process.
+Again, Titan chooses about 20 stocks from small/mid-cap U.S. companies with a target hold period target of three to five years.
+Clients must deposit at least $10K with Titan to have access to this strategy, or they can refer two friends.

 - If you have less than $10,000 in deposits, you’re charged a $5 monthly fee.